 Capital Improvement Projects

-|Auburn Blvd Complete Streets Phase 2||Complete streets improvements with sidewalks, lighting, traffic signal upgrades and landscaping.
+|Auburn Blvd Complete Streets Phase 2||Complete street improvements with sidewalks, street lighting, traffic signal upgrades and landscaping.
 Northern city limits to Rusch Park to Whyte Avenue.

-|Bonita Way / Maretha Street Storm Drain Improvements (SDMP Areas 8, 9, 10)||Project will construct storm drain and surface improvements along Maretha Street, Bonita Way and then along Old Auburn Blvd to Mariposa Creek.
+|Bonita Way / Garry Oak Drive/Twin Oaks Avenue Storm Drain Project (SDMP Areas 8, 9, 10)||Project will construct storm drain and surface improvements along Maretha Street, Bonita Way and then along Old Auburn Blvd to Mariposa Creek.

 Neighborhood Areas 8, 9, & 10 Storm Drain Master Plan Study.

 The project went before Council May 26, 2022 for Final Acceptance.